Tenma-Server/Tenma/README.md

 # README #

-Tenma is a comic server based on Django.
-This is highly beta right now, and needs a lot of work.
-Much of the below will be automated so that setup is quick and painless.

 ## What is this repository for? ##

-Storing, organizing, and reading comics.
+Tenma is a comic server built on Django that allows you to store, organize, and read comics.
+It also leverages the [ComicVine API](http://comicvine.gamespot.com) to retrieve metadata on your comics.

 ## How do I get set up? ##

-So far this has been tested only in a Mac environment.
-Theoretically it should work fine in a Linux environment as well.
+Tenma is currently in alpha.
+Much of the instructions below will be automated so that setup is quick and painless.

+This has been tested on Mac OSX 10.11 and Ubuntu 12.04.

-### Virtual Environment ###
+#### Create the Virtual Environment ####

 It is recommended to run Tenma in a Python Virtual Environment.

-1. Install Python 3.4 or greater
+1. Install Python 3.4 or greater: https://www.python.org/
-2. In Terminal, run `pip install virtualenv`
+2. Install Virtual Environment: `pip install virtualenv`
 3. Change to the directory you want install Tenma.
-3. Create virtual environment: `virtualenv -p python3 tenma`
+4. Create your virtual environment: `virtualenv -p python3 venv`
-4. Activate virtual environment: `source tenma/bin/activate`
+5. Activate virtual environment: `source venv/bin/activate`

+#### Install Tenma ####

+6. Download the repository, unarchive it, and rename it to `tenmaserver`.
-5. Copy the Tenma files to a directory in the virtualenv.
+7. Copy `tenmaserver` to the `venv` directory.
-6. Install dependencies.

-### Dependencies: ###

-1. Install Django: `pip install django`
-2. Install the rarfile python library: `pip install rarfile`
+8. Change into the `tenmaserver` directory.
-3. Install Pillow: `pip install Pillow`
+9. Install dependencies: `pip install -r requirements.txt`

-### Create your database: ###
+#### Create your database: ####

-1. In the tenma root directory, type `python manage.py migrate`
+1. In the tenma root directory (`tenmaserver` in the example above), type `python manage.py migrate`
 2. Create your user: `python manage.py createsuperuser`

-### Get running: ###
+#### Get running locally: ####

-1. Then start your local server: python manage.py runserver
+1. Then start your local server: `python manage.py runserver`
-2. Access from 127.0.0.1:8000
+2. In your browser, go to `127.0.0.1:8000`

-### Get your comics into the system: ###
+#### Getting your comics into the system: ####

-1. Add your comics to the tenma/files directory (if it doesn't exist, create it)
+1. Add your comics to the `tenmaserver/files` directory.
+2. If you're using the ComicVine API:
+	1. In your browser, go to `127.0.0.1:8000/admin`.
+	2. Under "Comics", click "Settings".
+	3. Enter in your ComicVine API Key, and click "Save".
+	4. Click "View Site" in the top right-corner.
-2. In Tenma, click the "Import Comics" button in the top-right corner.
+3. In Tenma, click the "Import Comics" button in the top-right corner.
-3. Wait for the page to reload, and your comics will show.
+3. Wait for the page to reload, and your comics will be showing.
+If you're using the ComicVine API, this can take some time.
+The more metadata gathered, the faster it will be over time.

 ## Supported filetypes ##